Foundation / Corporation

-In-kind grants to New Hampshire and Vermont social services providers, community organizations, and school-based programs to promote literacy for at-risk and low-income children (ages 0-12).
+In-kind grants to New Hampshire and Vermont social services providers, community organizations, and school-based programs to promote literacy for at-risk and low-income children between the ages of 0 and 12.
 This program offers new quality books, inspiring literacy activities, and program support.
 Applicants must serve low-income families and other children who are at-risk of growing up with low literacy skills.

 Partnering Organizations Include:

 - Shelters and low-income housing: These organizations serve children who often lack access to books in their daily lives.
 CLiF also provides parent seminars to describe ways to make reading aloud with children easy and fun, even if parents aren’t strong readers themselves.

 - Community centers and childcare centers: CLiF works with organizations and providers that support low-income families, foster children, teenage parents, refugees, and other at-risk populations.

 - Camp Exclamation Point (CAMP!): CLiF serves children of migrant workers in New Hampshire and Vermont through a partnership with this nonprofit institution that offers a free, weeklong camp for 110 children of local migrant families.

 - ELL classrooms: Children of refugees who have relocated to New Hampshire and Vermont from Somalia, Burma, Sudan, Bosnia, Vietnam, and many other countries often face challenges in reading English.
 The program in ELL classrooms supports refugees and their parents and increases English-language books in the home.